 It’s possible, but very unlikely.
 The property was previously owned by CSX and was acquired via the federal railbanking process, which allows a railroad and trail agency to collaborate on the use of out-of-service corridors until a railroad might again need it for service.
 Of the hundreds of rail trails created nationwide since the program began in 1983, very few have been reactivated for rail use.

-Yes, The trail features lighting and is monitored by security cameras and law enforcement patrols to enable safe, 24-hour use.
-It will also be plowed, as necessary, during the winter months.
-Other amenities include secure bike parking, bench seating and bike-repair stations.
+Yes, the trail features lighting and is monitored by security cameras and law enforcement patrols to enable safe, 24-hour use.
+It will also be plowed during the winter months as needed.
+Other amenities include secure bike parking, bench seating, and bike-repair stations.

 Updates/Events/More